Search

 It’s important for those interested in pursuing a career as a diesel generator technician to get proper training and experience working on these types of engines and equipment.
 Those who enjoy working with their hands and problem solving are likely a great fit for the role.

-If working as a diesel generator technician sounds like it would interest you, keep reading to learn more about the role and the steps you might take to get there!
+If working as a diesel generator technician sounds like it would interest you, keep reading to learn more about the role and the steps you might take to get there, including enrolling in a generator technician school like the Cummins Power Generation specialized training program offered at Universal Technical Institute (UTI)!11

 Diesel Generator Technician Job Description

-Knowing what a generator service technician’s responsibilities and duties are is helpful for those thinking about pursuing it as a career.
-As diesel engines provide power to a range of sources, a technician is going to help ensure that they are running properly.
+Knowing a generator service technician’s responsibilities and duties is helpful for those thinking about pursuing it as a career.
+As diesel engines provide power for a range of applications, a technician is going to help ensure that they are running properly.

 Diesel generator technicians need to be able to perform a variety of duties related to diesel engines and related systems.
 Some of their daily tasks might include: